manesioz/Hill-Cipher/README.md

 # Hill-Cipher
-Application of linear algebra to cryptography - encryption and decryption of text
+Application of linear algebra to cryptography - encryption and decryption of text by a polygraphic substitution cipher